sofoste93/myTask-list/README.md

 # myTask-list
-A simple TODO management - My Task List
+TODO management - My Task List

+>
+>   A simple app to help you manage some
+>   useful tasks.
+>